BBer2305/Gators_Conversion_Efficiency/README.md

 ==Important Files Contained in Repository==

 WARNING: TensorFlow and its features may prove difficult to install properly.
 This may or may not take several hours to install properly.
 I found that Protobuf needed be installed as version 3.6.0 for the code to compile properly.
 I have found TensorFlow 2.0.0 to work best too.
+The Python code was written in version 3.6.0.
+Using an older version (particularly below 3.0.0 would cause problems in compiling the code).
+This code has only been tested in Windows and I cannot gurantee that it would work in a different OS.

 prog.py - File where the model can be interacted with.
 Only file that needs to be run. python prog.py model.py - File where model is to be created and trained.
 > python model.py
 > requires 1. numpy, 2. pandas, 3. tensorflow 4. keras 5. sklearn among other libraries to run.
+storage.py - File that stores a few pre-defined lists.
+It is incorporated by prog.py and is not necessary to understand.
 R_Model.R - Random forest tree created using dataset.
 Used to check data viability before creating model.py.
   Can be run in R Studio
 Conversion_Results.xlsx - File where data was inserted into.